AryaAshish/kangaroorooms-ui/README.md

 8. If the app was built successfully, you can test it by running it on either a real device or an emulated one by going to *Run > Run 'app'* or pressing the Run icon in the toolbar.

 ## How to contribute
+1. Clone and download as mentioned above.
+2. Do changes and commit to local branch.
+3. *Always create pull request to the development brach*
+4. Try to match the coding style